-The City of Albuquerque and its surrounding areas contain several different SFHA’s, also known as, flood zones.
-Why?
-We live in a desert and it would take an enormous amount of moisture for the Rio Grande River to over top its levees.
-The following documents will explain how flooding can occur, the SFHA’s the NFIP and why the City of Albuquerque participates in the program.
+The City of Albuquerque and its surrounding areas contain several different Special Flood Hazard Areas (SFHA), also known as flood zones.
+The following documents explain how flooding can occur, the SFHA’s, the National Flood Insurance Program (NFIP) and why the City of Albuquerque participates in the program.

 - A flood is a general and temporary condition of partial or complete inundation of two or more acres of normally dry land area or of two or more properties (at least one of which is the policyholders’ property) from: Overflow of inland or tidal waters; Unusual and rapid accumulation or runoff of surface waters from any source or mudflow.